VedShh/BlueStampEngineeringProject/index.md

 **Summary:**
-My final milestone for this project is to upload my model onto the Arduino Nano 33 Sense BLE - making it completely wireless and then print out the reading that the Arduino is getting onto the OLED screen.
-I had to redo my model because when I first made the model, I only checked the training accuracy, without looking at the testing accuracy (look below at Figure 11 for the differences).
-When I eventually looked at the testing accuracy, I realized that the model was memorizing the training data which is why the training accuracy was so high and the testing accuracy was so low.
+My final milestone is to deploy my shoulder movement model onto the Arduino Nano 33 Sense BLE!
+I made it completely wireless and print out the ML predictions onto the OLED screen.
+I redid my model to focus on testing accuracy and shoulder movements that I found online.
+When I first made the model, I only checked the training accuracy, without looking at the testing accuracy (look below at Figure 11 for the differences).
+I eventually looked at the testing accuracy and realized that the model was memorizing the training data.
+I knew it was memorizing because it was performing well on training data, but on testing data (unseen data) it was not doing well.
 After this, I tried running my model in my terminal and realized that some of my movements and classes overlap, making it very hard for the model to distinguish the different shoulder movements into distinct classes.

 <img src="TrainTestValidation.png" alt="DaExcersies" width="500" height="300">
 <!--